zlosynth/gazpatcho/README.md

 graphs that would be later interpreed and acted upon by the backend of the application.

-There are three main parts of the API:
+There are four main parts of the API:

 * `Config` structure defined on the start of the application.
 This structure specifies all the available node types, their inputs, outputs and widgets